Menard Correctional Center: Indeterminate sentencing

 In 1897, Illinois adopted indeterminate sentencing.
 By 1931, eighty percent of the inmates were serving indeterminate sentences.

 Merit system

 In 1903, a "grade system" was adopted for inmates.
 This lasted until 1920, when the "progressive Merit System" was adopted.
 Using this system, "good time" could be awarded to or taken from inmates based on their behavior.
 In addition, inmates were divided into grades, A, B, C, D, and E, based on behavior.
 The disciplinary staff, consisting of the warden and his deputies, decided on promotions and demotions in grade levels.
 For example, men in grades A and B were allowed to write two letters a week.
 Those in C could only write once a week.
-D and E inmates could only write on special permission.
+D and E inmates could only write with special permission.

 Rules and regulations

 Silence was mandatory in the mess hall and in marching lines.
 Smoking was permitted in the cells and dormitories.
 The prison commissary, around 1930, allowed inmates to buy tobacco, candy, toilet articles, canned goods, and fruit.
 No limit was set on the purchases.